kcw36/lmnh_plant_health/pipelines/shortterm/README.md

     - Can optionally clean the data from an uncleaned CSV if using the `load_csv` function.
 - Extracts nested fields from dictionary structures (botanist, origin_location)
 - Drops columns not required in the loading phase (botanist, images, etc)
-- Converts strings to proper format (origin_city, origin_country, botanist_name, etc)
+- Converts strings to str objects
-- Converts and rounds numeric fields (temperature, soil_moisture)
+- Converts and rounds numeric fields
-- Ensures date/time columns (last_watered, recording_taken) are datetime objects
+- Ensures date/time columns are datetime objects
 - Formats phone numbers into valid E.164 format (e.g `+1234567890`), defaulting to UK (leading with `+44`)
-- Replaces any remaining NaN values (if any) with empty strings.
 - Returns a cleaned Pandas DataFrame, ready to be loaded into the RDS database.
-    - (or can be saved as a CSV if `save_to_csv` function is used)

 ### Output
 The transformed DataFrame contains the following columns: